seng438-winter-2022/seng438-a2-group26/Assignment2-ReportTemplate.md

 # 1 Introduction

 This lab focuses on the fundamentals of automated unit testing.
 Using JUnit4 test framework, we are developing automated tests for the JFreeChart.
 Specific tests will be looking at `org.jfree.data` classes `DataUtilities` and `Range`.
+Certain methods in `DataUtilities` requires the use of JMock to create mocks of passed in interfaces.

 # 2 Detailed description of unit test strategy
 ## DataUtilities